grafana/tutorials/content/tutorials/build-a-data-source-plugin.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Data source plugins" >}}

-A data source in Grafana must extend the `DataSourceApi` interface, which requires you to defines two methods: `query` and `testDatasource`.
+A data source in Grafana must extend the `DataSourceApi` interface, which requires you to define two methods: `query` and `testDatasource`.

 ### The `query` method